 This book by Eckhart Tolle is a spiritual self-help guide to help us discover our true Being, release our pain and find deep inner peace.
 When we are intensely present in the Now, we respond from deep consciousness and flow with ease and joy in life.
 In so doing, we can better fulfill our outer purpose (to achieve goals and seek to create a better world), while fulfilling our inner purpose and truly changing the world at cause.
 This free version of The Power of Now summary outlines various insights and tips about mindfulness, spiritual enlightenment and how to unlock the power of now.

-Tolle started the book by sharing the circumstances and experience leading to his “enlightenment”.
+Eckhart Tolle started the book by sharing the circumstances and experience leading to his enlightenment.
 Like many others, he had suffered from anxiety and even suicidal depression for many years.
 Then, when he was 29 years old, he had a personal epiphany which changed the course of his life.

-Tolle only fully understood his transformation years later, and this book acts as a spiritual self-help guide to capture what he has discovered through his experience and years of spiritual study.
+Eckhart Tolle only fully understood his transformation years later, and this book acts as a spiritual self-help guide to capture what he has discovered through his experience and years of spiritual study.
 The book is organized in a Q&A format, addressing common questions about spiritual enlightenment.
 We have organized some of the key ideas and exercises in our summary into 5 main segments.
-Here’s an overview of some key highlights (do get more details from our complete 14-page summary).
+Here’s an overview of some key highlights but you can get more details from our complete 14-page summary.

 One key idea in the book is this – at the core, we are pure consciousness, beings of love, joy and peace.
 Yet, most of us are struggling and in pain because we have unknowingly identified with our mind and a false sense of self.
 Enlightenment simply means regaining awareness of our true Being and being deeply connected with Being.